MiFinity complies with PCI DSS Service Level 1 regulations so you know our systems are regularly audited and secure.

 Our eWallet and all transactions are encrypted and secured with SSL (Secure Socket Layer) technology which protects your information and data.

 Our IT systems are protected by state-of-the-art firewalls which build a barrier between the internet and our internal systems.
 To log into our secure eWallet you need to register with a unique username/email address and a secure password.

-MiFinity have introduced Strong Customer Authentication (SCA) in line with the Payment Services Directive (PSD2), which is a new European regulatory requirement to reduce fraud and make online payments more secure.
+MiFinity has introduced Strong Customer Authentication (SCA) in line with the Payment Services Directive (PSD2), this is a new European regulatory requirement to reduce fraud and make online payments more secure.

-After a period of inactivity on your eWallet you will automatically be logged out and will be required to re-enter your username or e-mail address & password.
+After a period of inactivity on your eWallet, you will automatically be logged out and will be required to reenter your username or email address and password.

 Account Takeover Fraud

-An account takeover can happen when a fraudster or computer criminal poses as a genuine customer, gains control of an account and then makes unauthorised transactions.
+An account takeover can happen when a fraudster or cybercriminal poses as a genuine customer, gains control of an account and then makes unauthorised transactions.
 Here are some common types of security threats:

-A form of phishing but uses mobile phone SMS, text messages or other messaging apps to trick the targeted user into providing sensitive information.
-SMSishing messages typically ask you to reply to the message or ask you to call a fraudulent contact number.
+A form of phishing that uses mobile phone SMS, text messages or other messaging apps to trick the targeted user into providing sensitive information.
+These messages typically ask you to reply to the message or call a fraudulent contact number.

 Type of spear phishing that targets high-level executives or other high-profile individuals.
 These individuals are often more likely to have access to sensitive information, making them a valuable target for attackers.

 This attack uses phone calls to trick victims into giving up their personal information.
 The attacker will often pose as a representative from a legitimate company, and ask the victim to verify their personal information.